Vietnam.vn - Nền tảng quảng bá Việt Nam

 hieu6384.jpg

-According to many people, to get to the cave they have to leave early, spend about 1 hour by boat, 3 hours waiting for the cable car and 2 hours queuing to reach the destination (inside Huong Tich cave).
+According to many people, to get into the cave they have to leave early, spend about 1 hour by boat, 3 hours waiting for the cable car and 2 hours queuing to reach the destination (inside Huong Tich cave).

 Here, people rest, worship, and take souvenir photos, creating a lively yet cramped space.